FAVR car allowance is a procedure designed for companies to reimburse employees for tax-free business-related use of their own cars.

 insurance rates for "standard vehicle" in the employee's zip code,

 The fixed part is calculated annually and then split by twelve to determine the monthly payment.

-The variable rate consists of variable costs of operating a vehicle, which vary based on location and vehicle type.
-These variable costs include:
+The variable rate consists of variable vehicle operating costs, which vary based on location and vehicle type.
+These variable costs include

 Variable rates are updated periodically to mirror fuel prices.
 You can calculate the variable part of FAVR reimbursement by multiplying the variable rate by the number of miles an employee drove during that period.